Fandom: Life on Mars

 “When I was a kid…”

-a kid?
+“When you were a kid?
 Gene interrupts.

 “Yeah, when I was a kid, we moved around a lot.
 I went to four different primary schools, three different secondary schools.
 I had to prove myself.
 No one liked me because I knew what we were supposed to know before everyone else, because I found the work easy --- had to teach myself how to do it all before I got to school, really, to survive.
 I wasn’t gonna let some dickhead walk all over me ‘cause I was the new kid.
 So I tended to get into a bit of a scrape, every now and then. ”